yogesh8177/feed-search/README.md

 # Nodejs Webserver [![Actions Status](https://github.com/yogesh8177/feed-search/workflows/Feed%20App/badge.svg)](https://github.com/yogesh8177/feed-search/actions)

-We have our webserver that will host the in memory database mentioned earlier.
-It will auto initialize the `mock data` and necessary `data structures` given below necessary to start querying our data.
+We have our webserver that will host the in-memory database mentioned earlier.
+It will auto initialize the `mock data` and necessary `data structures` as given below which are necessary to start querying our data.

 ```json
 Initialized in memory db [